 - Over a hundred and sixty Open File Geologic Maps have been projects of our STATEMAP Program over the last 14 years.
 The geologic field work and basic research are a primary source of geoscience information for our staff and other geoscientists throughout the region (see our index of STATEMAP open-filed geologic maps or our index of quadrangle mapping in New Mexico).

-- GM-series geologic maps from the NMBGMR are high-quality offset-printed paper maps.
+- Our GM-series geologic maps are high-quality offset-printed paper maps.
 Our open-filed products will migrate to this series following rigorous review and cartographic production.

 - Geologic Map compilations (open file reports): These maps reflect a new effort to assemble existing geologic data for an area of importance.
 These maps build upon the latest mapping completed in the STATEMAP program.